juliendrapeau/simulation-project-template/README.md

 ### SLURM + Docker/Apptainer

-First, install `snakemake` in a local virtual environment:
+First, install `snakemake` in a local virtual environment on the SLURM cluster:

 ```bash
 python3 -m venv .venv